TENANCY RIGHTS GUIDE

 Respect the people you live with

-Flathive listings display house rules, bond requirements, and bill arrangements upfront โ€” so you can understand your obligations before you even send a message.
+Flathive listings display house rules, bond requirements, and bill arrangements upfront โ€” so you understand your obligations before you even send a message.

-Fixed term vs periodic tenancy
+Fixed term vs periodic tenancy โ€” key differences

 Flatmate, head tenant, or subtenant?

 In many shared homes, one person is named on the tenancy agreement as the head tenant.
 Others may be subtenants โ€” paying rent to the head tenant rather than the landlord directly.
-Your rights can differ depending on this structure.

-On Flathive, listings show whether you are renting directly from a landlord or joining an existing flat as a flatmate, so you understand the arrangement from the start.
+On Flathive, listings clearly show whether you are renting directly from a landlord or joining an existing flat โ€” so you understand the arrangement from day one.

 How to resolve a dispute

-Key resource
+Official resource

 Tenancy Services NZ